jensonp/project-steam-engine/backend-deep-dive-fixed.md

 b.x = 1; // Hidden class: {y:0, x:1}  -- DIFFERENT!
 ```

 V8 cannot share the hidden class between `a` and `b`.
 This forces polymorphic inline caches, which are slower.
-The TypeScript interfaces in `steam.types.ts` prevent this by ensuring consistent property order.
+The TypeScript interfaces in `steam.​types.​ts` prevent this by ensuring consistent property order.

 #### 15.1.3 Inline Caches (ICs)

-When V8 executes `obj.property`, it doesn't do a dictionary lookup every time.
+When V8 executes `obj.​property`, it doesn't do a dictionary lookup every time.
 Instead:

 1. **First call (uninitialized)**: Full property lookup via hidden class chain.
 V8 records the hidden class and property offset.
 2. **Second call (monomorphic)**: If same hidden class, V8 uses the cached offset directly.
 One pointer comparison + one memory read.
 3. **Many different shapes (megamorphic)**: Falls back to generic dictionary lookup.
 Significantly slower.

-**In the backend**: The `for...of` loops in `getRecommendationsForLibrary` iterate `SimilarGame[]` objects.
-All `SimilarGame` objects have the same hidden class (created by `JSON.parse` with consistent key order), so property access is monomorphic -- every `.appId` and `.similarity` read is a single memory offset operation.
+**In the backend**: The `for.​.​.​of` loops in `get​Recommendations​For​Library` iterate `Similar​Game[]` objects.
+All `Similar​Game` objects have the same hidden class (created by `JSON.​parse` with consistent key order), so property access is monomorphic -- every `.​app​Id` and `.​similarity` read is a single memory offset operation.

 ---